|373SS||credit||2||2 seminar hours (45 min) of instruction per week, 32 to 42 hours of self-study||English||winter|

 Name of lecturer(s)

 The course complements the sound practice of students by providing a theoretical underpinning for their work.
-This introduction to Sound Studies, both historical and contemporary, provides a framework for student’s cinematic works, video-art, and sound art projects as well as examining the literature and theories related to contemporary music, composition and recorded sound in the late 20th and 21st centuries.
+This introduction to Sound Studies, both historical and contemporary, provides a framework for student’s understanding of sound art projects as well as examining the literature and theories related to contemporary music, composition and recorded sound in the late 20th and 21st centuries.

-The class is divided into emphasis on each part contingent on the cohort of student’s collective interests.1.
-The soundtrack, including all aspects of the soundspace of the film, focussed on traditional feature length narrative and documentary works.
-2. sound and video art works.
-3. music and music/sound composition.
-There is overlap between all of these subjects in the theoretical literature.
+There is an overlap between all of these subjects in the theoretical literature.
 Texts, musics, films and moving image and sound artworks serve as points of departure for discussion and understanding of sound phenomena.

 The Theory of Sonic Awareness in the Greeting - Pauline Oliveros